PacktPublishing/Synthetic-Data-for-Machine-Learning/Chapters_07_09/info.md

 **Trained model**

-You can find the pre-trained version in the "Checkpoints" folder.
+You can find the trained version in the "Checkpoints" folder.

 **Results**